knomedia/ember-cli-rails/README.md

 $ git clone git@github.com:knomedia/ember-cli-rails.git
 ```

-create a new rails app assuming you are in the same directory as the `ember-cli-rails` repo
+Assuming you are in the same directory as the `ember-cli-rails` repo, create a
+new rails app like:

 ```bash
 $ rails new app -m ember-cli-rails/template.rb